 Besides the tuition fees, accommodation expenses also form an important part of the cost of living in Canada.
 While on-campus residences are offered by several universities, you can live off-campus as well.
 Depending on the types of rooms and apartments, the cost may range from around CAD 5,000 (INR 2,67,000) to CAD 10,000 (INR 5,39,000) per annum.
 Further, the accommodation cost in big cities like Toronto and Montreal may be higher in comparison to other cities.

 Canada has a cross-continent network with roads sprawling into the ends of the United States.
-But the travel expenses in Canada for both short and long-distances is very expensive.
+But the travel expenses in Canada for both short and long distances are very expensive.
 Thus, students prefer taking the subways, trains, and buses and the average cost may range between CAD 80 (INR 4,300) to CAD 110 (INR 6,000) per month.

-Medical insurance is added in the final estimates of the cost of studying in Canada because it is mandatory for students to be insured before the commencement of the program.
+Medical insurance is added to the final estimates of the cost of studying in Canada because students must be insured before the commencement of the program.
 Depending on the type of policy chosen, the total cost can range from CAD 300 (INR 17,000) to CAD 800 (INR 44,000) per year.

 Students who wish to apply to any university for academic or professional training will require a Canadian study permit.
 A study permit is required for courses that are longer than 6 months.
-However, students who are admitting themselves for a course that is less than 6 months are advised to apply for the study permit in case they tend to extend their stay.
-A study permit costs Applying for a study permit costs CAD150 (INR 8,542).
+However, students who are admitting themselves to a course that is less than 6 months are advised to apply for the study permit in case they tend to extend their stay.
+Canadian student visa fees in Indian rupees are 8,542 (CAD 150).
+The application fees depend on the student’s nationality and the university to which they are applying.
+Along with the letter of admission and other documents, students are required to submit proof of funds and the minimum bank balance required to apply for a Canadian student visa is INR 6,00,000 or more for one year.

 - Vanier Canada Graduate Scholarships